athityakumar/tvseries/README.md

 sample_homepage.html
 sample_series.html
 </pre>

 <div id = "contribute"> <br> </div>
 <h1> <u> How to contribute </u> </h1>
 <i><a href = "#top"> Back to contents </a></i>
 <br><br>
 The work flow is the same as that of any other repository.
 <br> (1) Fork / clone the repository.
 <br> (2) Create a new branch , say `my-changes` and make your changes in this branch.
 <br> (3) Commit your changes and send a Pull request (PR) to this repository.
-<br> Active contributors would be rewarded with the tag of "Collaborators"
+<br> Active contributors would be rewarded with the tag of "Collabrators"
 <br> Bug fixes , Issues , Issue solutions , Optimizations & Enhancements are always welcome.

 <div id = "license"> <br> </div>